tongueroo/cli-template/README.md

 chmod a+x /usr/local/bin/mycli
 ```

+Issues with auto completion:

-Auto completion is a little too slow to be as useful.
+1. Too slow to be as useful.
 This because the generated CLI invokes autoloading when it detects the methods for the completion words.
 Constructive ideas on speeding this would be appreciated!

-Also, auto-completion does not work with colons currently.
+2. Does not work with colons currently.
 Will have to look into this post [Bash Command-Line Tab Completion Colon Character
 ](https://stackoverflow.com/questions/25362968/bash-command-line-tab-completion-colon-character).
+3. Does not work with the last two characters are `--`.

 ## Installation